The Atheist Bible

 This book is available online at https://suchanek.name/texts/atheism.
 It is also available as an EPUB e-book and as PDF.
 The book is not available in printed form (unless you print the PDF yourself (which is what I did for the picture on the right).
 All versions of this book are under a Creative Commons Attribution Non-Commercial License.
 This means that you can freely use this text, except for commercial purposes.
 If you re-use parts of this book, you have to give credit to the original by linking to the online document.

 StructureThe book consists of 6 parts.
 Each part contains several chapters.
 Each chapter contains several sections.
 Each section consists of several articles.
 Each article has a short unique name, which shows in the address bar of the browser when you navigate to the article via a link.

-The articles are self-contained: every article can be read in isolation from the others.
+All articles are self-contained: every article can be read in isolation from the others.
 For this, the articles have to contain a certain redundancy, and the book may thus not be suitable for reading it cover to cover.
 Not all chapters may be interesting to all readers.
 Rather, you can jump directly to the articles or chapters that you find interesting.
 For example, the chapters that I (the author) found most interesting when writing them are: